ShaneMcC/blog.dataforce.org.uk/content/posts/2017-12-30-moving-to-hugo.md

  - The new blog no longer has comments.
 I don't think this is a big loss, there are plenty of ways for people to contact me.
 I may look into something like disqus or so in future.

  - I don't know if this will actually make me more likely to update the site or write more, but it's worth a try.

+ - Sorry to RSS Readers, the change is likely going to spam you about all the posts again.